 - Create a school-wide event that features Latin food, music, traditional games, country-themed tables, or dancing.
 Consider doing a Taco Truck Day and/or an activity to contrast typical tacos in the U.S. with authentic tacos.

-- Mis Clases Locas had the great idea to do a Hispanic Heritage Music Madness bracket.
+- Allison from Mis Clases Locas also had the great idea to do a Hispanic Heritage Music Madness bracket.
 Select a song from each country, and vote throughout the month until you have a winning song!

-- Use this month to teach Spanish-speaking countries and capitals.
-(A free game card set is available in the printable section below.)
-Invite community members to talk or share something culture (a dance lesson, cooking lesson, craft, childhood stories, etc.)
+- Invite community members to talk or share something cultural (a dance lesson, cooking lesson, craft, childhood stories, etc.

 - Do a Nazca Lines Project from Peru